Get us in your inbox

 What is it?
 Breathtaking views and glorious dishes.

 Why go?
-Bored of watching the world go by at same-old street level?
+Bored of watching the world go by at same old street level?
 Why not go up several notches (90 metres up, in fact) to Panoramic 34, one of the UK’s highest restaurants.
-Its delightfully posh afternoon tea (including arancini, hot smoked salmon focaccia sandwiches and blood orange cheesecake) is served with unrivalled views of the city.
+Its delightfully posh afternoon tea (including arancini, hot smoked salmon focaccia sandwiches and blood orange cheesecake) is served with unrivalled city views.

 Advertising